Skip to main content

 Why do property taxes rank ahead of my mortgage?

-By statute, municipal property taxes are a super-priority lien on the property — they sit ahead of every mortgage, registered or not.
-That’s why your mortgage lender cares so much about tax arrears: if the municipality forces a tax sale, the taxes get paid first, ahead of the bank.
-It’s also why A-lenders refuse to refinance a property with arrears until they’re cleared.
+By statute in most provinces, municipal property taxes are a priority lien on the property that generally sits ahead of every mortgage, registered or not.
+That's why lenders care so much about arrears — if a municipality forces a tax sale, the taxes are paid first, ahead of the bank, and it's why A-lenders generally won't refinance a property with arrears until they're cleared.

-How long do I have before the municipality can sell my home?
+How long do I have before a tax sale in Ontario?

 Can I get a mortgage if I already have property tax arrears?

-Not from a bank — A-lenders require taxes to be current.
-But alt-A and private lenders will refinance specifically to pay the arrears out.
-The new mortgage funds, your lawyer pays the municipality, the tax account is brought current, and any certificate is discharged.
-Equity is the key: if there’s room in the home, there’s almost always a solution.
+Not from a bank — A-lenders generally require taxes to be current.
+But alt-A and private lenders will refinance specifically to pay the arrears out: the new mortgage funds, your lawyer pays the municipality, the tax account is brought current, and any certificate is discharged.
+It's equity-based — if there's room in the home, there's usually a solution.

 How fast can you fund if a tax-sale date is set?